JuliaGtk/Gtk4.jl/GI/README.md

 Julia packages that wrap GObject-based libraries.

 This package currently only works on Linux because it uses gobject_introspection_jll, which is currently only available for Linux.
-However, the generated code works on other platforms.
+However, most generated code works on other platforms.

 ## Status